-A Corridor of Statewide Significance, US Route 15 connects the County to Maryland across the Potomac River at the Point of Rocks Bridge.
+A Virginia Byway and part of the Journey Through Hallowed Ground, US Route 15 connects the County to Maryland across the Potomac River at the Point of Rocks Bridge.
 Southward, it provides a route all the way through the state of Virginia.
 It provides access to the Town of Leesburg, a key economic generator and location of the County's government, and extends north and south through more rural residential areas.
 Today, US Route 15 experiences heavy congestion north of Leesburg, as heavy commuter traffic enters and exits the County on a two-lane highway that connects to the first Potomac River crossing west of the Capital Beltway (I-495).
 A study is underway to evaluate mitigation measures for this corridor that could be accomplished while seeking to maintain its rural character.